 Bih Jolokia, Bhut Jolokia Borbih Jolokia, Nagahari, Naga Murch,

-Raja Mirchi, Dorset Naga, C. frutescens / C. chinense]
+Raja Mirchi, Dorset Naga, C. frutescens x C. chinense]

-Recently the hottest chili known with a Scoville rating of around
+Recently (2007) the hottest chili known with a Scoville rating of

-C. chinense.
-This chili is of interest mostly to Western
+C. Frutescens and C. chinense.
+This chili is of interest

-chili-heads and makers of "death sauces".
-It is not used for cooking
+mostly to Western chili-heads and makers of "death sauces".
+It is not

 Photo by Gannon Anjo distributed under